 Shipping containers were originally designed and built to store and transport cargo around the world, and this is what makes them the perfect storage solution.

-If you are looking to get a shipping container for storage, you can either decide to keep it in a static place or use it to actually move its contents around (as the shipping container was originally intended).
+If you are looking to get a unit for storage, you can either decide to keep it in a static place or use it to actually move its contents around (as the shipping container was originally intended).
 Of course, extra care needs to be taken when you are packing if you are planning on using it for transporting your belongings.

 Using your Shipping Container for Storage